 — No other optional fields shall be present in the BSS Transition Management Request frame.

-It shall start a disassociation timer with the initial value set to the value of the Disassociation Timer field, and shall decrement the timer by one after transmitting each Beacon frame , until the timer has the value of 0.
+It shall start a disassociation timer with the initial value set to the value of the Disassociation Timer field, and shall decrement the timer by one after each Beacon frame (#16480) transmission of the affiliated AP, until the timer has the value of 0.
 The Disassociation Timer field in all subsequent transmitted BSS Transition Management Request frames shall be set to the value of this timer.

 Once the disassociation timer reaches a value of 0, and before the TSF indicated by the BSS Termination TSF field, it shall follow the procedure in 11.3.6.8 (AP, AP MLD, or PCP disassociation initiation procedure) to transmit Disassociation frame(s) to all non-AP STAs associated with the AP being removed that are not affiliated with a non-AP MLD.
 The affiliated AP shall not transmit Disassociation frames until the disassociation timer has a value of 0.

-It shall terminate the BSS corresponding to the affiliated AP at the time indicated by the BSS Termination TSF field .
+It shall terminate the BSS corresponding to the affiliated AP at the time indicated by the BSS Termination TSF field (#16481)by initiating the MLME-Stop.request primitive (see 6.3.12.2 (MLME-Stop.request)).

-NOTE 2—Since the non-AP STAs cannot discover or associate with the AP affiliated with NSTR mobile AP MLD operating on the nonprimary link, the NSTR mobile AP MLD does not use the BTM procedure to disassociate non-AP STAs when it is removing the AP operating on the nonprimary link.
+NOTE 2—(#18309)Since the non-MLO non-AP STAs cannot discover or associate with the AP affiliated with NSTR mobile AP MLD operating on the nonprimary link, the NSTR mobile AP MLD does not transmit BTM Request frame when it is removing the AP operating on the nonprimary link.

 TGbe editor: Please modify the 12th and 13th paragraphs in this subclause as follows:

-When the affiliated AP being removed (#15403)does not transmit BSS Transition Management Request frame(s) to notify of the termination of its BSS, the SME of the affiliated AP shall terminate the corresponding BSS at the TBTT indicated by the value of the AP Removal Timer subfield.
+When the affiliated AP being removed (#15403)does not transmit BSS Transition Management Request frame(s) to notify of the termination of its BSS, the SME of the (#16481)AP MLD shall terminate the BSS corresponding to the affiliated AP being removed at the TBTT indicated by the value of the AP Removal Timer subfield by initiating the MLME-Stop.request primitive (see 6.3.12.2 (MLME-Stop.request)).(#18125)Note: When the affiliated AP being removed transmits a BTM, the BSS corresponding to the affiliated AP is terminated at the BSS Termination TSF field indicated in the BTM.

-At the TBTT indicated by the value of the AP Removal Timer subfield in transmitted Reconfiguration Multi-Link elements, the AP MLD shall remove the affiliated AP indicated by the Link ID subfield in the STA Control field of the Per-STA Profile subelement that includes the AP Removal Timer subfield.
+At the TBTT indicated by the value of the AP Removal Timer subfield in transmitted Reconfiguration Multi-Link elements, the AP MLD shall remove the affiliated AP indicated by the Link ID subfield in the STA Control field of the Per-STA Profile subelement that includes the AP Removal Timer subfield. (#15997) After removing the affiliated AP, the AP MLD shall remove the Per-STA Profile subelement from the Reconfiguration ML element corresponding to the removed AP, and if no more Per-STA Profile subelement remain in the Reconfiguration ML element, the AP MLD shall stop transmitting the Reconfiguration ML element in the subsequent Beacon and Probe Response frames of the remaining affiliated APs.

 TGbe editor: Please modify the 15th and 16th paragraphs in this subclause as follows: